Drivers Permits in CaliforniaPage Overview

 You will have 3 chances to pass.
 If you fail the exam, the DMV requires you to wait 7 days before taking the exam again.

-Once you pass the written test and pay a $33 fee, you’ll earn your provisional permit.
-The $33 fee covers a total of 3 exams within a 12–month period and pays for your provisional permit and driver’s license.
-However, if all requirements are not met within a 12–month period, the application is considered void and you must repeat all steps mentioned above.
+Once you pass the written test and pay $33, you’ll earn your provisional permit.
+The $33 fee covers a total of 3 exams within a 12 months period and pays for your provisional permit and driver’s license.
+However, if all requirements are not met within a period of 12 months, the application is considered void and you must repeat all steps mentioned above.

 With a provisional permit in your possession, it’s illegal for you to drive alone at any time.
 If you do drive, a parent, guardian, spouse, or adult 25 years old or older who has a valid CA driver’s license must be with you and seated close enough to take control of the vehicle if necessary.